-I was reminded of the perniciousness of this disease when a friend's elderly father recently got a C. difficile infection in the hospital which was considered a prime cause of his death.
-It made me think of the time my wife was in the hospital and was seemingly cured of her c. diff infection using simple over-the-counter probiotics.
+I was reminded of the perniciousness of this disease when a friend's elderly father recently got a C. difficile infection in the hospital and was considered a proximate cause of his death.

 The microbiome of our bodies is becoming better understood by science and there is new awareness that antibiotics, while working very well to kill certain harmful bacteria, also need to be replaced with probiotics, healthy gut bacteria to help maintain overall body health.